-- Relative effects of the activity; - Market rates that apply to other similar opportunities in the Wellington region; - An assessment of willingness and ability to pay; and - Cost recovery targets.
+- relative effects of the activity;

+- market rates that apply to other similar opportunities in the Wellington Region and New Zealand wide;

+- an assessment of willingness to pay; and

+- cost recovery targets.

-The fact that both commercial and non-commercial recreation in the Wellington region is still developing was also taken into account.
-Commercial operations will be dealt with in a commercial manner (consistent with other agencies managing similar opportunities in the Wellington region); a cost-recovery approach has been adopted.
+The fact that both commercial and structured non-commercial use in the Regional Council's Parks and Forests is still developing was also taken into account.
+Commercial operations will be dealt with in a commercial manner (consistent with other agencies managing similar opportunities); a cost-recovery approach has been adopted.

-In the case of non-commercial operators receiving extra public services, a partial cost recovery approach to recover some of the operational and maintenance costs incurred, has been adopted.
-There is still the opportunity to waive or discount costs (refer to Waivers and Discounts).
+In the case of non-commercial users receiving extra public services, a partial cost recovery approach to recover some of the operational and maintenance costs incurred, has been adopted.
+There is still the opportunity to waive or discount fees and charges (refer to 6.2 : Waivers and Discounts).

-5.2 KEY ASSUMPTIONS
+5.2 Assumptions